 There are just as many buffers out there as buffing pads.
-The good thing about this kit from TCP Global is, no matter what brand you buy (as long as it has a ⅝-inch thread spindle), these 8-inch buffing pads will hook right up to the included backing plate that threads onto the spindle.
+The good thing about this kit from TCP Global is, no matter what brand you buy, these 8-inch buffing pads will hook right up to the included backing plate that threads onto the spindle.
 This is why it’s our top pick.
-Serious buffing aficionados will be quick to tell you that having a variety of buffing pads is key to tackling any car—or rather, paint—you encounter.
+Serious buffing aficionados will be quick to tell you that having a variety of buffing pads is key to tackling any car you encounter.

 With the TCP Global buffing kit, you’re able to quickly identify which pad you need for the corresponding process.
 The waffle design of the pads allows you to tackle the hard-to-reach spots around creases in the body lines.
 Since this kit comes with so many pads, you can experiment to see what type of pad is best for each buffing step.

 First-time buffers may be confused by the number of pads included if they’re not knowledgeable about the steps required to buff a car properly.
 This kit is an investment as well.
 With a bit of research, however, you can get respectable results when it comes time to buff your car’s paint.

 We chose the sampler kit of 6.5-inch buffing pads from Chemical Guys as our value option because it makes understanding the buffing process incredibly simple for a good price.
 With three pads, you’re able to compound, polish, and wax nearly any vehicle on the road.
 As long as you remember which color corresponds to which process, it’s as simple as switching out pads and moving onto the next step.